rutgerblom/SDDC.Lab/FirstPod.md

     -rw-rw-r-- 1 11215 Aug 13 16:38 software_sample.yml
     -rw-rw-r-- 1  9355 Aug 13 16:38 undeploy.yml

-The **_sample.yml** files in the root of the SDDC.Lab directory need to be copied and modified by you.
+The **_sample.yml** configurations files in the root of the SDDC.Lab directory need to be copied and modified by you.

 ### config.yml

 ### licenses.yml